 If your CyberStart licence was purchased for you use by a third party individual or organisation, some of your data may be shared with them as administrators of their licence and users.
 The data visible to the purchaser of your licence may include:

-By signing up and using a registration token provided to you by a third party, you consent to the information as detailed above being made available to the appropriate administrator of your licence.
+By accessing and using a licence provided to you by a third party, you consent to the information as detailed above being made available to the appropriate administrator of your licence.
+You can withdraw your consent at any time and the only consequence of this would be that the licence would no longer be available to you, along with the content access it provides.
+You can have more than one licence to use CyberStart.

 When we work with third party processors and suppliers, we make sure we use reputable companies and we do not use your information for external marketing unless we get your consent.
 You do not have to give consent and this will not affect your use of CyberStart.
 We always ensure that there are protections in place to safeguard your data.
 On occasion some of your data may be transferred to a number of jurisdictions.